johnbintz/jasmine-headless-webkit/index.md

 ### Jammit for JS templates

-If you like to use Jammit to shove together your JS templates into one file, you can use a Guard for that, too! [`guard-jammit`](http://github.com/guard/guard-jammit) provides Jammit watching support, but the current version (as of 2011-06-18) does not support some changes to Jammit's internals.
+If you're still using Jammit it shove your JS templates into one file, you can use a Guard for that, too! [`guard-jammit`](http://github.com/guard/guard-jammit) provides Jammit watching support, but the current version (as of 2011-06-18) does not support some changes to Jammit's internals.
 Use [my fork](http://github.com/johnbintz/guard-jammit) until that gets fixed.